blaugold/fleet/packages/animated_value/README.md

 `setStateWithAnimation` instead of `setState`.

 The `AColoredBox` widget is a drop-in replacement for `ColoredBox` that supports **state-based animation**.
-Any widget whose visual appearance you want to animated through `animated_value` needs to support state-base animation.
+Any widget you want to animate through `animated_value` needs to support state-based animation.
 These widgets don't have any special parameters related to animation and can be just as well used without animation.

 `animated_value` provides drop-in replacements for a number of generally useful Flutter framework widgets (all with the prefix `A`).
 Any widget can be made to support state-based animation through components provided by `animated_value` (see `AnimatableStateMixin`).
-PRs are welcome to add support for more widgets.
+Issues or PRs for adding support for more widgets are welcome!

 `setStateWithAnimation` is from an extension on `State`.
-All state changes caused by the executing the callback will be animated.
+All state changes caused by executing the callback will be animated.
 Note that the callback is not immediately executed like it is the case for `setState`.
 Instead, it is executed as part of building the next frame.
+In practice this seldomly makes a difference.

-The provided `AnimationSpec` specifies how the animation from the old to the new state will be performed. `const AnimationSpec()` is the default animation spec that uses `Curves.linear` and animations for 200ms.
+The `AnimationSpec` that we pass to `setStateWithAnimation` specifies how to animate from the old to the new state. `const AnimationSpec()` is the default animation spec that uses `Curves.linear` and animations for 200ms.

 # Getting started